Anonyfox/meteor-tags/tags.coffee.md

 # Tagger
 This module has only one thing to do: get a text string, and return some important keywords, aka "tags".
+This is the globally available
+object:

     @Tags =
       findFrom: (str, excludes) ->